Leading GPs and LPs confirmed are

 Outside of work, Mr. Weng taught at Harvard University and Harvard Business School, and serves as a board member on Harvard and Yale alumni associations.

-Mr. Widmer joined CITIC Securities in 2014 as Director and Head of International M&A, focusing on sourcing and execution of cross-border transactions involving Chinese investors/targets.
+Gian-Marc Widmer is Director and Head of International M&A at CITIC Securities.
+He joined the firm in 2014 and is focusing on sourcing and execution of cross-border transactions involving Chinese investors/targets.

 Based in Beijing, he has more than 15 years experience in M&A, restructuring and corporate development with a track record of more than US$15bn of transactions executed in Europe, Asia, North+South America.

-Mr. Widmer has been a buy-side financial adviser to clients including SOEs such as CRRC, TravelSky, China Duty Free, Guangdong Airport Authority, CNNC, Huadian, China Life, Oriental Pearl Group etc; to Chinese private clients including SanPower, Suning, Shanghai Raas, By-Health, Robam, ctrip etc and has advised foreign clients such as Diageo, Carlsberg, AB InBev, Publicis, BASF, Allianz, Lenzing, Adecco Group etc on their China-related corporate development.
+Mr. Widmer has been a buy-side financial adviser to clients including SOEs such as CRRC, TravelSky, China Duty Free, Guangdong Airport Authority, CNNC, Huadian, Oriental Pearl Group etc; to Chinese private clients including SanPower, Suning, Shanghai Raas, By-Health, Robam, ctrip etc and has advised foreign corporate clients and PE funds such as Diageo, Carlsberg, AB InBev, Publicis, BASF, Allianz, IFC, Capvis, Charterhouse Capital etc on China-related transactions including exits, restructurings etc.

-Mr. Widmer has previously worked at Lazard in London and New York focusing on transactions including M&A and debt restructuring with a focus on TMT as well as infrastructure industries.
+Mr. Widmer has previously worked at Lazard in London and New York focusing on transactions including M&A and debt restructuring as well as at Altira Group in their renewable energy fund as head of the China investment team.

 Mr. Widmer has been based in China since 2005, holds an MBA from INSEAD and speaks Chinese.